-Can I deny a pit bull as a service animal?
+Can I deny a service animal?
 Can I require a tenant with a service animal pays a pet fee?
 These, as well as many other questions, surround the topic of animals in rentals.
 If you have ever wondered what your rights are as a landlord and what legal repercussions there are for skirting service animal laws, read on to understand more about the regulations surrounding service animals.

 Understanding The Difference Between Service Animals and Assistance Animals

 First, it is important to truly understand the differences between the language surrounding service animals.
 Many landlords easily recognize a service animal that has been trained to do specific tasks.
 For example, if an applicant is blind and uses a guide dog, very few landlords would argue the legitimacy of the service animal’s presence.

 However, when it comes to assistance animals, also referred to at times as an emotional support animal, the debate becomes more heated.
 According to HUD, the following describes the criteria of an assistance animal:

 “An assistance animal is not a pet.
 It is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person’s disability.
 Assistance animals perform many disability-related functions, including but not limited to, guiding individuals who are blind or have low vision, alerting individuals who are deaf or hard of hearing to sounds, providing protection or rescue assistance, pulling a wheelchair, fetching items, alerting persons to impending seizures, or providing emotional support to persons with disabilities who have a disability-related need for such support.
 For purposes of reasonable accommodation requests, neither the FHAct nor Section 504 requires an assistance animal to be individually trained or certified.
 While dogs are the most common type of assistance animal, other animals can also be assistance animals.”